Check Engine Light Flashing But No Codes

 Whether the case is minor or serious, we always suggest having your car checked.
 Even if your car seems to be running fine, don’t ignore the CEL forever, or it may grow into a more severe problem that requires expensive repair costs or even parts replacement!

-Read: Check Engine Light After Dead Battery (Causes & How To Reset It)
+Read: Check Engine Light After Battery Change (Causes & Fixes):

 Is it OK to drive with flashing check engine light but no codes?